Welcome to the Craine’s Nest!

 Most images you see from Justina Blakeney will be loaded with plants and have a distinctly bohemian vibe (her blog, IS after all, The Jungalow!).
 The first image above, was taken by Dabito of Old Brand New.
 He and Blakeney work together, frequently.
 Again, if you haven’t gone there, go check out his blog.
 Dabito is awesome!
 Love the blush colored chest, directly above.
 There’s no copper in this image, in fact, most of the metals shown, are bronze or soft gold, but copper would be beautiful with the soft pink of the cabinet.
 Copper drawer and cabinet pulls would be so pretty added to the chest, with copper bowls and mugs sitting in the glass covered shelving area.
 Add some warm wood figurines and bowls, keep those plants hanging around, and you’ve got a perfect blush and copper dining cabinet!
 It’s gorgeous just the way it is, too… I love Justina Blakeney’s relaxed sense of style!

 So on that note, go get your girly groove on!
-If I was a single girl with my own place, I think my entire living room would be blush and copper… as it stands, my husband would probably get sick of the combo fairly quickly, so I’ll have to be ok with a Blush and Copper nook or 2.
-Try some soft pink blooms in a Copper Mule Mug or pick up some wood letters at Michael’s, like I did, and spray them Ballet Slipper by Krylon.
+If I was a single girl with my own place, I think my entire living space would be blush and copper… as it stands, my husband would probably get sick of the combo fairly quickly, so I’ll have to be ok with a Blush and Copper nook or 2.
+Try some soft pink blooms in a Copper Mule Mug or pick up some wood letters at Michael’s like I did, and spray them Ballet Slipper by Krylon.
 Grab some leaves or clippings from your garden and spray them a copper metallic color.
 Throw those in a soft pink vase and you’ve got a corner of Blush and Copper.

 Or… wrap a gift!
 To see modern wrapping samples and a step-by-step on the wrap below, go to my post, “Modern Gift Wrapping with Flowers, Plants, Succulents, and Seagulls”